fstark/fdasm/README.md

 - [Adrs] CMD_F (for instance) does not appear in the window (but should as it is referenced from df54)
 - [Code] Jumping to an address from a duplicated window moves the main window
 - [Code] Scroll at the end is weird sometimes (flashes back and forth)
+- [Code] When forcing ASCII display, the non-ascii characters are not displayed

 # TODO